Hypercubed/angular-downloadsvg-directive/README.md

 [![get this with bower](http://benschwarz.github.io/bower-badges/badge@2x.png)](http://bower.io/ "get this with bower")

 ## Features
-- Downloads the fiorst `<svg>` element by default.
+- Downloads the first `<svg>` element by default.
 - Download `<svg>` by id.
 - Copies svg element styles as rendered in the browser, including styles defined in CSS stylesheets.
-- Copies only svg relavant and non-default styles.  [see here](http://www.w3.org/TR/SVG/propidx.html)
+- Copies only svg relevant and non-default styles.
+[See here](http://www.w3.org/TR/SVG/propidx.html).

 ## Usage
 1. `bower install Hypercubed/angular-downloadsvg-directive`